cran-task-views/SpatioTemporal/SpatioTemporal.md

         functionality.
     -   `r pkg("adehabitatLT")` A collection of tools for the analysis of animal movements.
-    -   `r pkg("animalTrack")` 2D and 3D animal tracking
-        data can be used to reconstruct tracks through time/space with correction based on known positions.
-3D visualization of animal position and attitude.
     -   `r pkg("anipaths")` Animation of observed
         trajectories using spline-based interpolation.
 Intended to be used exploratory data analysis, and perhaps for preparation of